Intro

 }

-In this file first I imported an axios which I am going to use to make requests.
-In the file, I also imported the IEnsAPIResponse which is an interface that I created just to make sure that my function returns the same output every time.
+which is an interface that I created just to make sure that my function returns the same output every time.

 If you don't know about Interfaces, just think of them as a blueprint that I can add to my variables and objects.
 This blueprint will tell me what kind of data my variable or object contains.
 It is just an extra functionality that typescript provides use to ensure type checking and to make our code bug free.
-This is the Interface that I used ๐Ÿ‘‡
+This is the Interface that I used ๐

 export default interface IEnsAPIResponse{